IodizedSalt/gan-code-challenge/README.md

+# My solution uses the jsonwebtoken and express packages.
+# You can start the provided server with `npm run start_server`

 # GAN Integrity backend code challenge

 The script `index.js` uses a local api to perform various operations on a set of cities.
 Your task is to implement an api so that the script runs successfully all the way to the end.